Mindset

 Name Not too high not too low

-The best tip I received was to be careful to not get to high when things are going well and to not get to low when things are going badly.
+The best tip I received was to be careful not to get too high when things are going well and not get too low when things are going badly.
 All businesses have peaks and valleys

 Kevin Willett, Friends of Kevin